kyverno/website/content/en/docs/Installation/_index.md

 1. `excludeGroupRole`: excludeGroupRole role expected string with comma-separated group role.
 It will exclude all the group role from the user request.
 Default we are using `system:serviceaccounts:kube-system,system:nodes,system:kube-scheduler`.
 2. `excludeUsername`: excludeUsername expected string with comma-separated kubernetes username.
 In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource.
 3. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
+4. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
+Default is set to "false".

 ### Container Flags